-- Don’t over mix the cake batter after flour is added.
+- Don’t over-mix the cake batter after the flour is added.
 Overmixing can lead to cakes that are tough, gummy, or unpleasantly chewy.

 - You can beat egg whites with a whisk but your arms may fall off.
 It is easier to use an electric hand-held mixer or a stand mixer.

-- I highly recommend microwave a slice for 5 seconds (from the fridge) to warm up the matcha chocolate cake.
+- I highly recommend microwaving a slice for 5 seconds (from the fridge) to warm up the matcha chocolate cake.
 It literally melts in your mouth!

 Favorite Matcha Recipes on JOC

 - Matcha Madeleine

 - Matcha Marbled Pound Cake